 Note: Because practical training eligibility requires a student be present for an entire academic year, students with newly-obtained initial F-1 status will need to fulfill the one year requirement before becoming eligible again for OPT/CPT.

 Students are eligible to transfer to another school in the US by following a specific procedure and timeline.
 Students must pay attention to all transfer steps, as required both by the transfer-out institution (old university) as well as the transfer-in institution (new university).
 The overall process of transferring between universities is set and monitored by the Department of Homeland Security.
-All documents listed below must be submitted to CIE in full, before a transfer can be initiated.
+A Transfer Out Request form must be completed in full before the transfer process can begin.

 TRANSFER-OUT: UT students going to another institution within the US

-Note: Any UT holds must be cleared by the student before any paperwork can be processed by CIE.
+Note: Any UT holds must be cleared by the student before any paperwork can be processed by CGE.

 *The grace period for F-1 students is sixty days after graduation or OPT period.